 Campbell began by creating a set of math problems designed to be challenging and thought-provoking.
 He then invited a group of schools in the region to participate in the competition.
-The first CML competition was held in 1980, and it quickly grew in popularity.
+The first CML competition was held in 1980 and quickly grew in popularity.

 The competition now includes four different divisions, each tailored to a specific grade level.
 The organization has also expanded to include an online version of the competition, which allows students to compete from anywhere in the world.

-The CML has been successful in promoting enthusiasm for mathematics among students of all ages.
+The CML has successfully promoted enthusiasm for mathematics among students of all ages.

-The competition is designed to challenge students and to encourage them to think creatively and independently.
-The problems are not just based on rote memorization, but instead require students to apply their knowledge in new and innovative ways.
+The competition is designed to challenge students and encourage them to think creatively and independently.
+The problems are not just based on rote memorization but instead require students to apply their knowledge in new and innovative ways.